Questions About Skin Tightening?

 Do I want more volume?
 This applies to common areas like the lips or naso-labial folds, as well as less common ones such as around the eyes and on the buttocks.

-Do I need help with color or skin texture in addition to lose skin?
+Do I need help with color or skin texture in addition to loose skin?
 Color and texture tend to respond best to resurfacing.

 Is my problem just loose skin or something more?
-This is particularly true on the body.
+This is particularly true in the body.
 Sometimes in order to get the changes we want, body shaping techniques such as liposuction are necessary.

 How much do my problems improve when my face is relaxed?
-Sometimes muscular action causes issues that are best addresses with muscle products such as Botox.
+Sometimes muscular action causes issues that are best addressed with muscle products such as Botox.

 It is difficult to help you to understand what is best for you without knowing your specific concerns.
 To help, some good general rules are: